Finland

 Motherhood prevalence (TMR)

 Among mothers in Finland, completed fertility is 55.1% (2024).
 It remains broadly flat versus the previous year (little change).
 Across the most recent five-year window (2020–2024), TMR has been falling with an average of 57.8%.
 Looking back to the 2020s (57.8%), TMR stands lower by about 2.7pp.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | TMR | Year | TMR |